-- 3.A Retain a minimum of 4 tons/acre fine woody debris (FWD) on site. - If possible, leave most of the FWD well-distributed throughout the site to maintain nutrient cycles. - Retaining some small slash piles may benefit some animals and plants. - FWD in tree retention patches is included. - Examples illustrating 4 tons/acre fine woody debris will be provided. - In a typical Wisconsin forest, tree crowns contain 8-16 tons/acre of fine woody material (FWM). - 4.A Do not remove the forest litter layer, stumps, and/or root systems for utilization as biomass. - 5.A No more than 3% of the harvest area should be occupied by permanent roads and landings that remove forestland from production.
+- Even-aged rotations - Retain a minimum of 5 tons/acre FWD. - FWD can be comprised of a combination of pre-existing and cut during harvest material. - FWD present in tree retention patches is included as pre-existing FWD. - Even-aged intermediate treatments and Uneven-aged systems - Retain a minimum of 1 ton/acre FWD cut during harvest. - Considerations - In an average forest in Wisconsin, tree crowns contain 8-16 tons/acre of fine woody material (FWM).
+See Table X for average crown weights by forest type. - Some forests lack woody debris because of past management; consider retaining additional amounts of FWD or CWD in these areas. - If possible, leave most of the FWD well-distributed throughout the site to maintain nutrient cycles.
+Retaining some small slash piles may benefit some animals and plants. - 4.A Do not remove the forest litter layer, stumps, and/or root systems for utilization as biomass. - 5.A No more than 3% of the harvest area should be occupied by permanent roads and landings that remove forestland from production.
 Roads, landings and skid trails should not occupy more than 15% of the harvest area.